Cheryl House, CFRE

 Cheryl House finds the most rewarding aspect of her job as a consultant at The Phoenix Philanthropy Group is working with development officers, CEOs, and board members and “seeing their confidence in their fundraising abilities grow.”

-Philanthropy “brings out the best in people,” says Cheryl, a graduate of Bowling Green State University with a degree in journalism.
+Philanthropy “brings out the best in people,” says Cheryl, a graduate of Bowling Green State University with a degree in journalism and past recipient of the Outstanding Fundraiser of the Year award from the Southern Arizona chapter of the Association of Fundraising Professionals.
 “It teaches us to work together to solve problems.
 It’s extremely gratifying to know that my efforts are making a positive difference in people’s lives.”

 Cheryl served as Senior Director of Development and then Interim Associate Vice President and Chief Development Officer at the University of Arizona Health Sciences Center.
 She also served as Assistant Vice Chancellor and Executive Director for the Pima Community College Foundation.
 Prior to joining the Pima Community College Foundation, Cheryl was Director of Development for the University of Arizona College of Pharmacy and the University of Arizona Foundation.
 She began her work in the nonprofit sector as Vice President for Development and then President of Junior Achievement of Southern Arizona.